TexasInstruments/jacinto-ai-devkit/README.md

 <hr>

+## Model Zoo & Accuracy Benchmark
+- **Jacinto-AI-ModelZoo**: Large collection of pre-trained models that are verified to work on our platform.
+We also information on how to train some of the important models, and also the complexity and what accuracy to expect. **(coming soon...)**.<br>
+- **Jacinto-AI-Benchmark**: Accuracy benchmarking of Deep Learning models is a difficult task.
+We make it easy for our platform with a Python package that runs on PC as well as on our EVM.
+The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code.
+Accuracy benchmark of custom models can also be done easily with just a few lines of code. **(coming soon...)**.<br>

 ## Training Repositories
 Deep Learning Examples for Jacinto7 family of devices - e.g. [TDA4VM](http://www.ti.com/product/TDA4VM)<br>
 - **Pytorch-Jacinto-AI-DevKit**: PyTorch based training of Image Classification, Semantic Segmentation, Depth Estimation, Motion Segmentation and various other Pixel2Pixel tasks, Multi-Task Learning and [Quantization Aware Training](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md).<br>